NoelVerduzco/reactive-music-visualizer/README.md

 >
 > Can upload a music file into the application.
 Used for creating visuals.
 >
-> Precondition: UNREGISTERED & REGISTERED USER must have a music file of any format on their computer.
+> Precondition: UNREGISTERED USER must have a music file of any format on their computer.
 >
 > Post-condition: None